micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 ## Real-time results

-Following is the execution benchmarking
+Below we report the execution benchmarking

 The data extracted from the Babeltrace show the following about the NuttX scheduler.
 The additional information are: